mak2004-png/mak2004-png/README.md

 ### 👨‍💻 About Me

-I'm a Computer Science student with hands-on experience building projects across web development, databases, systems programming, and networking.
+I'm a Software Engineering student with hands-on experience building projects across web development, databases, systems programming, and networking.
 I enjoy turning course concepts into real working software and I'm currently looking for internship opportunities to gain industry experience.

 ---